19hours/sg-statutes/Acts/Residential Property Act.md

 ### Conversion of foreign company or converted foreign company to foreign limited liability partnership

-14C\.—(1) Any approval granted by the Minister under section 25 or 26 to a foreign company or a converted foreign company to purchase, acquire or retain residential property that is not non-restricted residential property and which is valid immediately before the date of registration of the conversion of the foreign company or the converted foreign company to a foreign limited liability partnership shall continue in force on and after that date as if it were an approval granted by the Minister to the foreign limited liability partnership; and —
+14C\.—(1) Any approval granted by the Minister or the Controller, as the case may be, under section 25 or 26 to a foreign company or a converted foreign company to purchase, acquire or retain residential property that is not non-restricted residential property and which is valid immediately before the date of registration of the conversion of the foreign company or the converted foreign company to a foreign limited liability partnership shall continue in force on and after that date as if it were an approval granted by the Minister or the Controller, as the case may be, to the foreign limited liability partnership; and —

 (a) if the approval was granted subject to conditions, the foreign limited liability partnership shall comply with all the conditions imposed as if the approval had been granted to the foreign limited liability partnership instead of the foreign company or the converted foreign company; and